FIYM (EP)

 FIYM is the first extended play by American pop boy band Forever in Your Mind.
-It was released on July 1, 2016, through Hollywood Records, and was preceded by its lead single, "Hurricane", and second single "Enough About Me".
+It was released on July 1, 2016, through Hollywood Records, and was preceded by its lead single, "Hurricane".

 Background

 Following the band's creation in 2013 from a group of contestants on The X-Factor, Forever in Your Mind released several pop singles, such as "Sweet Little Something", before signing with Hollywood Records in November 2015.
 As artists signed to a record label of the Disney Music Group, members Liam Attridge, Ricky Garcia, and Emery Kelly cultivated the band's pop music style by recording medleys of tracks from popular Disney Channel movies and covers of contemporary chart-toppers, like Taylor Swift's "Wildest Dreams".

 Shortly after announcing that the band would sign onto the record label, Garcia indicated that the band was excited to "officially" make music for its fans.
-Forever in Your Mind promoted the eponymous debut EP with the release of two singles prior to the release of FIYM itself in July 2016.